Tssomas/Super-Fast-Browser/index.md

 Change the default Amazon speed dial link to .com instead of the UK version

-## Have suggestions?
-If there is something not listed above that is not already in Super Fast Browser and you would love to see added, send me your suggestion [here](http://aesirapps.com/contact-me/)

 ## Support

 Having trouble with Super Fast Browser?
 Check out our [FAQ](http://aesirapps.com/sfb-faq/) or [contact support](https://aesirapps.com/contact-me/) and we’ll help you sort it out.